 She re-trained in counselling and psychotherapy, ran her own private practice and worked in many different health and social care settings.

 Lynne also ran workshops and training events in psychology-related subjects and undertook a managerial qualification.

 She has worked with carers in different roles for over 14 years and is committed to the progress of Carers Trust and the Network Partnership.

-William McCormick was a trustee at Belfast Carers Centre, a member of the Northern Ireland Committee of Carers Trust and Vice Chair of the UK Partnership Forum.
+William McCormick was a trustee at Belfast Carers Centre and a former member of the Northern Ireland Committee of Carers Trust.
 A senior nurse at Belfast Health and Social Care Trust, he has extensive experience of employee relations and staff development.

-Previously in his career he worked in health and social care research for 10 years on a number of projects across a number of European countries.
+Previously in his career he worked in health and social care research for 10 years on a number of projects in different European countries.